-However, HVLP systems come out on top when you look at premium, professional-grade models.
+However, HVLP systems come out on top when you look at the premium, professional-grade models.
 They’re coming down in price, too, which means that in some cases you can get a quite decent DIYer HVLP system for the price of a single high-end compressor gun.
-To use an HVLP-style spray gun with a standard compressor, you’ll also need an extra valve to take the pressure down, and keep output consistent.
+To use an HVLP-style spray gun with a standard compressor, you’ll also need an extra valve to take the pressure down and keep output consistent.
 Even with one attached, you can’t quite get the precision control to minimize overspray and bounce back that you can with a true HVLP system.

 HVLP systems are the obvious choice for anyone who doesn’t have an especially powerful air compressor on hand.
-Many DIYer’s won’t have air compressors with big enough motors or air tanks to supply one an HVLP-style compressor gun.
+Many DIYer’s won’t have air compressors with big enough motors or air tanks to supply one HVLP-style compressor gun.
 Likewise, in professional garages, it may not always be practical to use exorbitant amounts of your compressor capacity when other air tools are in use.

 If you’re looking to achieve the absolute best results possible, then there’s no question in our minds that you should go for a complete HVLP system as opposed to an HVLP-style compressor gun.

 Most professional users who are shopping for a paint sprayer to use on cars are planning to spray only auto projects.
 On the other hand, most DIYer’s are going to want to get more value out of their tools, since most weekend warriors aren’t painting a lot full of cars every month.